 Taj Mahal, which was constructed by Shah Jahan in memory of his wife

 Mumtaz Mahal.
 Contruction of the Taj began in 1631 and was not completed

-leave for Delhi enroute visit Sikandra - Mughal Emperor Akbar's
+Afternoon, leave for Delhi enroute visit Sikandra - Mughal Emperor

-Mausoleum.
+Akbar's Mausoleum.
 Continue drive to Delhi.
-Arrive Delhi and check-in at
+Arrive Delhi and check-in

-Transfer to international airport to board flight back home or onward destination.
+Morning, Transfer to the airport to board flight back home/onward